pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 | TypeScript   | Apache 2.0                                |
 | YAML         | Creative Commons Attribution              |

-### Developers Prefer Pulumi for Infrastructure as Code
+### Developers Prefer Pulumi for Infrastructure As Code

 While HCL serves its purpose in infrastructure as code, many developers find Pulumi's approach more appealing.
 Pulumi allows engineers to use familiar programming languages, making it easier to leverage existing skills and tools.